xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-test-results.md

 permalink: katalon-analytics/docs/bdd-test-results.html
 ---

-Behavior-driven development (BDD) is enabled in Katalon Studio, and from Katalon Studio version **7.8 onwards**, you can integrate BDD-enabled Projects with Katalon TestOps.
+Behavior-driven development (BDD) is enabled in Katalon Studio.
+From Katalon Studio version **7.8 onwards**, you can integrate BDD-enabled Projects with Katalon TestOps.

 By doing so, you can see native BDD Test Results with their Features and Scenarios.